jakobjanot/slides/README.md

 # Slides

-Fork this project and do your own slides with easy code display
+Fork this project and do your own slides with easy code display.

+Based on the (reveal.js)[https://revealjs.com/] HTML presentation framework.

 ## How to